We extend warm greetings to those who are new to the Guild, and gratitude

 DAVID HARE.

-But it's equally important to remember that Sir John will also be cherished
+But it's important to remember that Sir John will also be cherished

 to our cultural lives will be the charming books and articles he wrote,